puppetlabs/hiera/README.md

                            \----------------------------------/
 </pre>

-In this simple example machines in DC1 and DC2 have their own NTP servers, additionaly DC1 has its own sysadmin contact - perhaps because its a remote DR site - while DC2 and all the other environments would revert to the common contact that would have the machines domain fact expanded into the result.
+In this simple example machines in DC1 and DC2 have their own NTP servers, additionally DC1 has its own sysadmin contact - perhaps because its a remote DR site - while DC2 and all the other environments would revert to the common contact that would have the machines domain fact expanded into the result.